Actor Gene Hackman and his wife Betsy Arakawa found dead in their New Mexico home

 By Lex Harvey, CNN

-(CNN) — Oscar-winning actor Gene Hackman and his wife, Betsy Arakawa, were found dead in their home in New Mexico, the Santa Fe County Sheriff’s Office told CNN.
+(CNN) — Oscar-winning actor Gene Hackman and his wife, Betsy Arakawa, were found dead in their home in New Mexico along with their dog, the Santa Fe County Sheriff’s Office told CNN.
 He was 95.

 Their causes of death have not been confirmed, but foul play is not suspected, Santa Fe County Sheriff’s Office spokesperson Denise Womack-Avila told CNN on Thursday morning.

 Deputies responded to a welfare check request at the home around 1:45 p.m.
 Wednesday and found Hackman, Arakawa and a dog deceased, Womack-Avila said.
-An investigation is ongoing, police said.
+An investigation is ongoing, the sheriff’s office said.
+The gas company is assisting in the investigation, The Associated Press reported.

+The welfare check was conducted after a neighbor called authorities, concerned about the couple’s wellbeing, CNN affiliate KOAT reported.

 Medical examiner’s reports with the final cause of death “generally take anywhere from 4-6 weeks to generate,” said Chris Ramirez, spokesperson for the New Mexico medical investigator’s office.